 3.1.
 Integrating multi-source estimates via Bayesian three-cornered hat (BTCH)

 BTCH proposed by He et al. (2020) is a data fusion method free of any a priori knowledge.
 By coupling TCH technique with Bayesian probabilistic frameworks, BTCH is capable of reducing uncertainties inherent to single-source dataset, and has been widely used to improve the estimation of hydrological variables such as soil moisture (Shangguan et al., 2023) and terrestrial water storage (Chen et al., 2024).
-In this study, BTCH was employed to generate ensemble simulations of snow water equivalent, plant canopy water and RZSM (Fig. 1, Text S5).
+In this study, BTCH was employed to obtain the weighted average of multi-source simulations of snow water equivalent, plant canopy water and RZSM from different reanalysis products (Fig. 1, Text S6).

 3.2.
 Generating PSM data with lower uncertainties via machine learning